piafle3005/group3/use-cases/use-case-10.md

 ### Preconditions

-Valid entry of a district.
+Valid entry of a country.

 ### Success End Condition